Kitware/trame/docs/content/docs/howdoi-static.md

 # How do I render static content?

-This example illustrate how you can simply add static HTML content to your page.
+This example illustrates how you can simply add static HTML content to your page.

 ## Code